BugaevGleb/InnoScream/README.md

 3. Memes (once per day) along with statistics graphs (once per week) will be published to the channel.
 4. Admins can reply to particular post with text "/delete" to remove this post from the channel.
 5. There is no 💀 emoji in usual (not premium) telegram channels, so we replaced it with 😭 emoji.
+6. "No critical vulnerabilities (Bandit)" from the task statement means no HIGH severity-level vulnerabilities detected by Bandit.

 ---